-Don joined SynCardia in 2018 and is responsible for Manufacturing Operations, Engineering, Quality and Supply Chain Logistics.
-He brings extensive management experience from more than 25 years in public and private sector life science companies.
+Don joined SynCardia in 2018 as the COO with oversight of Manufacturing Operations, Engineering, Quality and Supply Chain Logistics.
+His demonstrated leadership lead to his promotion in January 2019 to the Chief Executive Office.
+Don brings extensive management experience from more than 25 years in public and private sector life science companies.
 Prior to joining our team, Don had been COO at OptiScan since 2010.
 He previously served as VP of Manufacturing Operations at C.R.
 Bard, Vice President of Operations at EKOS Corporation and President and CEO of Mitralign.
 Don holds a bachelor’s degree in industrial engineering technology from the State University of New York and an MBA from Nova Southeastern University.

 Paul first joined SynCardia in 2012 and leads the Finance and Accounting team.
 He brings more than 12 years of experience in financial services.
 Over the last six years, he has held significant financial planning and analysis roles at both SynCardia and Springleaf Financial Services (currently OneMain Financial).
 Paul has led his teams on several private equity raises totaling over $20 million and has helped secure multiple debt instruments of over $30 million during his career.
 Paul holds a bachelor’s degree in finance from Metropolitan State University of Denver and an MBA from the Eller College of Management at the University of Arizona.